Nike Blazer Mid 77 vs. Converse Chuck Taylor 70

 1. Appearance comparison

 The next big difference between the two sneakers is the materials used.
-The Converse Chuck 70 High is made of canvas upper, whereas the Nike Blazer 77 is made of leather upper.
+The Converse Chuck 70 High has a canvas upper, while the Nike Blazer 77 features a leather upper.

 Nike Blazer Mid 77 on feet.